Bills vs Titans: Five questions with SB Nation’s unnamed Tennessee Titans blog

 For the fifth consecutive season, the Buffalo Bills and Tennessee Titans will face each other during the NFL’s regular season.
+DraftKings Sportsbook have the Bills as whopping 10-point favorites.
 It’s the first time in four years they’ve played in Orchard Park and it’s the Bills’ home opener on Monday night.
 It’s going to be electric.

 We invited the curiously unnamed SB Nation blog for the Titans to weigh in on some questions, and Jimmy Morris obliged.